 Personal protective equipment (PPE)

-- See guidance on selection and use of protective clothing
+- See guidance on

 - Where paint is to be applied, appropriate respiratory protection to control the paint vapours/mist must also be considered.